DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 Without QTS, you may not be fully qualified to teach in your chosen school and will not receive the same benefits within your training or career.

-## If the course comes with a salary
+## If the course is fee-funded or salaried

 ### Fee-funded teacher training